Health Unit Coordinator

 Health Unit Coordinator Specializations & Degree Types

 The primary education for health unit coordinators is a certificate or diploma.
 These programs are relatively short and can be completed in as little as a semester in some cases.
-There are longer, more involved programs such as an associate degree, which provides students with more in-depth preparation for this career.
+There are longer, more involved programs such as an associate degree, which provide students with more in-depth preparation for this career.

 Admissions Requirements for Health Unit Coordinator Programs